decred/dcrwallet/rpc/documentation/api.md

 - `bool dont_sign_tx`: If the tickets tx should be signed or not.

+- `string cspp_server`: The cspp server to use.

+- `uint32 mixed_account`: The mixed account.

+- `uint32 mixed_account_branch`: The mixed account branch.

+- `uint32 mixed_split_account`: The mixed split account.

+- `uint32 change_account`: The change account.

+- `string vsp_host`: The vsp host.

+- `string vsp_pubkey`: The vsp pubkey.

+- `bool use_voting_account`: Whether to force use of the voting account to derive submission scripts.

+- `uint32 voting_account`: The account to derive submission scripts from.

 **Response:** `PurchaseTicketsResponse`

 - `repeated bytes ticket_hashes`: The transaction hashes of the generated tickets.